The UW School of Public Health strives to create a learning and working environment free from sexual harassment, discrimination and retaliation.

 Sexual harassment in SPH will be addressed, whether it rises to the level of unlawful discrimination, harassment, retaliation or not.
 The UW Executive Order 31 addresses actions the University will take in the event a report is made against an employee of the University, which includes faculty, other academic personnel and staff.
 The Student Conduct Code and Student Governance and Policies Chapter 210 outline how the University responds to a report made against a student.

-The University has specific offices that are designated to investigate complaints of sexual harassment.
+The University has offices designated to investigate complaints of sexual harassment.
 If you wish to report a student, you may contact an advocate to discuss your options and/or make a report directly to the Title IX Investigation Office.
 If you wish to report a staff member, you may contact the University Complaint Investigation and Resolution Office (UCIRO) or Human Resources.
 These offices have some capacity to keep your name anonymous.

 For faculty…click here.